 Society: social performance

-We take our social responsibility towards the society in the catchment areas of our shopping centres.
+Our social responsibility in the catchment areas of our shopping centres is important to us.
 We aim to foster social inclusion and to play a meaningful role in the local community by:

 Our focus areas: